ahimsacode/ahimsaweb.cc/fcc/fcc.md

+##freeCodeCamp Progress##
+---
-##freeCodeCamp ProgressOn 29 November, 2020 I decided to touch up my developer skills and began working through the course materials on [freeCodeCamp](https://freecodecamp.org).
+On 29 November, 2020 I decided to touch up my developer skills and began working through the course materials on [freeCodeCamp](https://freecodecamp.org).
 This pages was created to track my progress through the course materials.
 I've also created [a blog (as a means of learning to use the Jackyl framework within GitHub Pages) where I am logging my process.](https://ahimsacode.github.io).

 ## Responsive Web Design Certification (300 hours: In progress)##
 ### Basic HTML and HTML5 (completed 2020-11-30) ###
 	- [x] Say Hello to HTML Elements **(completed 2020-11-29)**